rust-lang/rfcs/text/0000-hidden-impls.md

 The following questions should be resolved at least before stabilization (but possibly sooner):

-5. What is an appropriate default lint level for `hidden_fn`?
+4. What is an appropriate default lint level for `hidden_fn`?
    1. Should `hidden_fn` be promoted to `deny`-by-default?
    2. should it be `allow`-by-default?
    3. Should it perhaps be a hard error instead?

-6. Should `pub impl ..` be linted against suggesting `impl ..` instead?
+5. Should `pub impl ..` be linted against, suggesting `impl ..` instead?

-7. Should `priv field: Type` and the `priv` visibility modifier in general be linted against when it is the contextual default?
+6. Should `pub(self) field: Type` and the `pub(self)` visibility modifier in general be linted against when it is the contextual default?

-If 2. is answered in the positive, questions 5-7 become moot.
-Similarly, if 3. is answered in the negative, 7. is moot.